 For the digital novices

-- There are some great resources on NHS One You.
+- There are some great resources on NHS Better Health.
 They are categorised into- cardio, strengthening and stretching.
 You are given alternatives and adaptations depending on intensity during each session.

-- 10 Minute Shake Ups – Great one to do with if stuck in with the children.
+- 10 Minute Shake Ups – Great one to do with children.
 Kids will love the familiar Disney Characters.

 YouTube is a treasure trove of exercise videos that you can do at home.
 We like the following: